-Besides, as what has already become clear through the case of the Castor project in Catalunya (a gas storage facility put in hibernation right after construction), the risk exists of these gas infrastructures becoming stranded assets, with the public sector and the tax payer ending up paying for it.
+Current infrastructure in the EU (both LNG terminals and pipelines) is being used at only a fraction of its capacity.
+Besides, as the case of the Castor project in Catalunya (a gas storage facility put in hibernation right after construction) has shown, the risk exists of these gas infrastructures becoming stranded assets, with the public sector and the tax payer ending up paying for it.

 After construction of an LNG terminal or pipeline, we would be locked in for another couple of decades of this fossil fuel.
 Meaning: more environmental damage and risks, human health and safety risks, earthquakes in extraction areas, conflicts and repression, European support to corrupt and undemocratic regimes, etc. to build infrastructures that transports a fossil fuel which – if we don’t cut methane emissions now – will prevent us from staying below the internationally established goal of 1,5 to 2°C, and thus break scientifically established thresholds that we mustn’t pass if we want to prevent runaway climate change.